PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 bytecode compilation, and whitespace checks pass.
 The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 46 to 45.

+## Characterize the final quantized suffix/unary/safe-binary boundary

+The refreshed 45-result inventory selects the remaining three-stage tail of layout pass set 1: the final layout/attention/quantized suffix, the fixed transpose/unary fan-out recovery, and final safe-binary recovery.
+The three observation-only calls are contiguous inside the existing layout-Transpose guard.
+Recorded squeeze/reshape cleanup remains the immediate predecessor and the existing progress advance remains the immediate successor.

+Characterization covers both duplicate-Transpose policies, the exact shared session pass context, all suffix callback identities, the fixed `include_layout_transpose=True` and `include_unary_passthrough=False` policy, all three raw result schemas, observation-only status, and every retained wrapper.
+To minimize test duplication and maintenance context, complete child schemas stay authoritative in their existing child-contract tests while the new assertions compose those public children at the outer boundary.

+Production remains unchanged pending one three-child context owner.
+Focused and reference-based affected sequential validation report `7 passed, 1 xfailed` and `479 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner module.
+Ruff, bytecode compilation, and whitespace validation pass.
+The inventory remains 45 and the phase-result store remains unchanged.